 Prize Claim Subject to Insider Win Process

-As Helen Wynne's sister is an employee at an OLG retail location, this prize falls within OLG's definition of an Insider Win.
+As one of the group members is related to an employee at OLG, this prize falls within OLG's definition of an Insider Win.
 Detailed information about the winners is included below.

-As of today's date, the group has completed the first step of a two-step Insider Wins process, which is an independent prize claim review by a third-party, working in partnership with OLG's regulator, the Alcohol and Gaming Commission of Ontario (AGCO).
+As of today's date, this prize claim has completed the first step of a two-step Insider Wins process, which is an independent prize claim review by a third-party, working in partnership with OLG's regulator, the Alcohol and Gaming Commission of Ontario (AGCO).

-To complete the prize claim, the prize will be held for a 30-day waiting period as part of OLG's Insider Win process, in order for OLG to publicize the win.
-If there are no additional claims on this prize it will be paid to the claimants on September 22, 2018 based on this 30-day wait period.
+To complete the prize claim, this prize will be held for a 30-day waiting period as part of OLG's Insider Wins process, in order for OLG to publicize the win.
+If there are no additional claims on this prize, it will be paid to the claimants on September 22, 2018 based on this 30-day wait period.

 If the pay date falls on a day that is not a business day, then the following business day shall be deemed to be the pay date.